|Nutritional Guidelines (per serving)|

 This delicious stovetop rice pilaf recipe is so easy to make and is the perfect accompaniment to almost any meal.
 You can make this recipe with any herbs you'd like.
 For instance, instead of the thyme and marjoram, use basil and thyme, or oregano and marjoram.
 Marjoram and rosemary would also be very good; but only use fresh rosemary, but only use a small amount of rosemary; too much can overpower the dish.

-You can serve this dish with roast chicken, meatloaf, or steak cooked on the grill.
+You can serve this dish with roast chicken, meatballs and gravy, meatloaf, or steak cooked on the grill.
 It can also be made with brown rice.
 In that case, the cooking time should increase to 25 to 35 minutes.

 - 2 tablespoons butter